agustingalaxie/agustingalaxie/README.md

 - 👋 Hi, I’m @agustingalaxie
-- 👀 I’m interested in sports, games and coding.
+- 👀 I’m interested in sports, history and coding.
 - 🌱 I’m currently learning javascript, and im starting a java fullstack course soon.
 - 💞️ I’m looking to collaborate on my developer carreer haha
 - 📫 Reach me sending an email to agustingaleazzi@gmail.com